Aslan-Taleb/-100Days100Projects/README.md

 </h1>
 </p>

-I finished the "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course on Udemy.
-This course aligns perfectly with my goal of mastering Python.
-Additionally, I worked on personal projects and solving LeetCode exercises to enhance my skills.
+I completed the "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course on Udemy.
+This course perfectly aligned with my goal of mastering Python.
+Additionally, I worked on personal projects and solved LeetCode exercises to improve my skills.

+In my GitHub repository, I've included only the projects I developed individually, and I believe they're suitable for showcasing in a portfolio.

+You can also check out my portfolio website: [here](https://aslan-taleb.onrender.com/).
+Please note that the website might take around 5-6 seconds to load initially, so your patience is appreciated.

 ## My Certification: